How To Research Your Target Market - aka Audience Espionage

 Broad, generic questions, get vague useless answers (or often, no answers at all).

-Try asking a very specific question - ‘What would make being a dog-owner even better for you right now?’ or ‘What’s the hardest part of being a dog-owner and how would you like that to change?’ (obviously, only ask those questions if you’re a dog trainer. 🐶 Not a dog trainer?
-Gonna have to come up with your own questions).
+Try asking a very specific question - ‘What would make being a business-owner even better for you right now?’ or ‘What’s the hardest part of being a business-owner and how would you like that to change?’

 #2 DON’T EXPECT SOMETHING FOR NOTHING